 If you’re wondering how this differs from internet addiction or other tech-related issues, we break down those distinctions here: [AI Psychosis vs. Internet Addiction]

-The Three Main Patterns Clinicians Are Seeing
+The Three Main Patterns You Might See

-Here’s what clinicians are seeing.
+Here’s what mental health professionals are documenting.

-1. Messianic or Mission-Based Delusions
+1. Mission-Based Beliefs

-3. Romantic or Attachment-Based Delusions
+3. Romantic Attachment

 To understand the design mechanisms behind these patterns, see: [How Chatbot Design Can Fuel Delusions]